 Creating urgency with customers in an effective and genuine way requires understanding the buyer’s thinking at every point of the sales cycle.
 Despite the increasing adoption of metrics in the B2B sales world, the typical sales cycle is still riddled with assumptions.
 We assume that the customer knows (or remembers) more than they do, and we overestimate how much we know about the customer.

-Here are three steps that you can take in every sales interaction that will significantly improve your ability to understand the buyer’s thinking and move deals through the funnel organically:
+Here are three steps every sales team can take to significantly improve the ability to understand the buyer’s thinking, improve the sales process, and move deals through the sales funnel organically:

-A sales person’s first instinct to a stalled deal is usually to vary their own behavior.
+If your deal funnel is clogged, don’t vary your own behavior.
 That could mean changing the cadence or channels of communication they use with a potential buyer.
-However, the most effective way to move deals through the funnel is to use the three steps above to inspire a variation from the buyer.
+However, the most effective way to move deals through the sales pipeline is to use the three steps above to inspire a variation from the buyer.
 The circumstances of the buyer, and not the activity of the sales person, will always be more important to closing business.